zenvia/zenvia-openapi-spec/spec/info/description.md

 ## Features

-You can send messages through the following channels:
+You can send messages through the [Zenvia-supported channels](#section/Supported-Channels).

-* SMS
-* WhatsApp
-* Facebook
-* RCS
-* Voice
-* Telegram
-* Google Business Messages
-* Instagram

 You can also subscribe to events and receive them on a webhook of your choosing.
 The available events for each and every channel are: